cloudmesh-community/fa18-523-88/project-report/report.md

 ## Context Based Extraction Engine

 This project utilizes Google's Open Source Tesseract OCR engine to provide HOCR output that is leveraged to begin the process of extracting information from unstructured data provided by Tesseract.
-The extraction engine's logic works in two distinct phases, the identification of potential candidates( data which follows a specific format) and the scoring of each candidate based on context around said candidate.
+The extraction engine's logic works by indentifying potential candidates(data which follows a specific format) and the scoring of each candidate based on context around said candidate.
 At the end of this process, the candidate which obtained the highest score will be selected.

 For the extraction engine, there are 8 distinct phases: